Hack The Box: You Know 0xDiablos

 To give you a rough idea of how they work, consider the following C function:

-void trivial_example(const char* src) int {
+int trivial_example(const char* src) {

 int result = 0;